huawei-noah/SMARTS/ultra/docs/adapters.md

 - `relative_goal_position_x` is the x component of the vector obtained by calculating the goal's `(x, y)` position minus the ego vehicle's `(x, y)` position, and rotating that difference by the negative of the ego vehicle's heading.
 All in all, this keeps this component completely relative from the ego vehicle's perspective.
+See Appendix B for more details.
 - `relative_goal_position_y` is the y component of the vector obtained by calculating the goal's `(x, y)` position minus the ego vehicle's `(x, y)` position, and rotating that difference by the negative of the ego vehicle's heading.
 All in all, this keeps this component completely relative from the ego vehicle's perspective.
+See Appendix B for more details.
 - `relative_waypoint_position_x` is the x component of the vector obtained by calculating the waypoint's `(x, y)` position minus the ego vehicle's `(x, y)` position, and rotating that difference by the negative of the ego vehicle's heading.
 All in all, this keeps the component completely relative from the ego vehicle's perspective.
+See Appendix B for more details.
 - `relative_waypoint_position_y` is the y component of the vector obtained by calculating the waypoint's `(x, y)` position minus the ego vehicle's `(x, y)` position, and rotating that difference by the negative of the ego vehicle's heading.
 All in all, this keeps the component completely relative from the ego vehicle's perspective.
+See Appendix B for more details.
 - `road_speed` is the speed limit of the closest waypoint.
 - `relative_vehicle_position_x` is the x component of vector obtained by calculating the social vehicle's `(x, y)` position minus the ego vehicle's `(x, y)` position, and rotating that difference by the negative of the ego vehicle's heading.
 All in all, this keeps this component completely relative from the ego vehicle's perspective.
+See Appendix B for more details.
 - `relative_vehicle_position_y` is the y component of vector obtained by calculating the social vehicle's `(x, y)` position minus the ego vehicle's `(x, y)` position, and rotating that difference by the negative of the ego vehicle's heading.
 All in all, this keeps this component completely relative from the ego vehicle's perspective.
+See Appendix B for more details.
 - `heading_difference` is the heading of the social vehicle minus the heading of the ego vehicle.
 - `social_vehicle_speed` is the speed of the social vehicle in meters per second.